jayjirat/TU-Buddy/README.md

 - **Database ORM:** [Prisma ORM](https://www.prisma.io/) 🗄️
 - **Database:** [PostgreSQL](https://www.postgresql.org/) (Future support for [MongoDB](https://www.mongodb.com/) with [Mongoose](https://mongoosejs.com/)) 🛠️

-## Authentication (Future Feature)
+## Authentication

-The integration with **TU API** for authentication is an essential feature planned for future development.
-Currently, this feature is not implemented because it requires permission from the university.
-Once approval is obtained, students will be able to log in securely using their Thammasat University credentials, ensuring only authorized users can access the platform. 🔐
+TU API has been integrated for authentication, allowing students to securely log in using their Thammasat University credentials, ensuring that only authorized users have access to the platform. 🔐

-This feature will be added as soon as the necessary permissions are granted.

 ## Features